aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 The `data` component is a JSON object of clinical data collected by the instrument.
 Once the instrument is administered, the data collected will be stored in this data component.
 The instrument data is, however, handled separately.
-The `metaDataFields` component is a JSON object of meta data fields to be prepended to the objects defined in `schema` if the `schema.meta.includeMetaDataFields` key is set to true.
+The `metaDataFields` component is a JSON object of metadata fields to be prepended to the objects defined in `schema` if the `schema.meta.includeMetaDataFields` key is set to true.

 # 2.0: Schema Overview